IBelieve1234/ACEL-ABP/README.md

 2. The grampa_s_aureus_7_25_with_GRAMPA.csv are from [AMPCliff-generation/data/grampa_s_aureus_7_25.csv at main · Kewei2023/AMPCliff-generation](https://github.com/Kewei2023/AMPCliff-generation/blob/main/data/grampa_s_aureus_7_25.csv)
 3. Default train/test CSV arguments in scripts point to `data/0_93__10_structure/...`.
    Pass `--train_csv` and `--test_csv` explicitly to use `data/0_93__10_structure/...`.
-4. The weights have been uploaded to https://huggingface.co/datasets/shi7455/ACEL-ABP
+4. The weight have been uploaded to https://huggingface.co/datasets/shi7455/ACEL-ABP